lfn-cnti/bestpractices/doc/whitepaper/Accelerating_Cloud_Native_in_Telco.md

     1. CNF has to tolerate automatic scaling at the node and container level by the Kubernetes orchestrator.
     1. CNF has to support self-healing.

-1. **Security.** In order to run in a generic cloud native environment, CNFs have to strip down their expectations and require exactly the minimum rights that are needed for functioning.
+1. **Security.** To run in a generic cloud native environment, CNFs have to strip down their expectations and require exactly the minimum rights that are needed for functioning.
     1. Any practice that poses the risk such as usage of hostPaths, privilege escalations, root containers, etc. needs either to be eliminated or replaced with an alternative cloud native approach.